ShaneHarvey/specifications/source/transactions/transactions.rst

 The driver MUST add the UnknownTransactionCommitResult error label when commitTransaction fails with a network error, server selection error, or write concern failed / timeout.
+(See
-(See "`A server selection error is labeled
+`A server selection error is labeled UnknownTransactionCommitResult`_ for justification.)
-UnknownTransactionCommitResult <#a-server-selection-error-is-labeled-unknowntransactioncommitresult>`__
-for justification.)
 The approximate meaning of the UnknownTransactionCommitResult label is, "We don't know if your commit has satisfied the provided write concern."
 The only write concern errors